 Assistant Professor of Theatre Lillian Brown had several theatrical appearances this year.
 This summer, she performed her autobiographical one-women show, The Oreo Complex, in Washington, […]

 Ripon College offers a major and minor in theatre with education accreditation also available.
 We strive to develop theatre artists and scholars who have an understanding of all the areas of the theatre from onstage to backstage, from drama and history to technology and artistry.
 While our students are able to specialize in their areas of interest in the theatre, they also understand the process of theatre and learn how to collaborate with other artists in the theatre.

-While we are invested in nurturing artists and teachers for the theatre, we are a department for the whole student community.
+The Department of Theatre is invested in nurturing artists and teachers for the theatre, but we are open to the whole student community.
 Auditions and crew calls are open to the entire college, and we expect and plan on students with majors other than theatre to take part in our productions.

 Ripon College faculty and professional staff are dedicated to helping you reach your goals, whatever they may be and however often they may change along the way.
 It’s part of our value statement to you.

 As a student at Ripon, you will be assigned a faculty adviser based on your area(s) of interest.
 You will meet with your faculty adviser throughout your time as a student to discuss your current aspirations, plan your course schedule and plot a future trajectory.
 We also work collaboratively with Ripon College Career and Professional Development to help match your interests and skills to concrete goals and construct a plan for professional success offering personalized career counseling, off-campus learning opportunities and an online job board with potential to connect with local, national and international employers.Advising at Ripon